Ast3risk-ops/blog/content/about/index.md

 - Some images are hosted on [Tixte](https://tixte.com), and are under their [privacy policy](https://tixte.com/legal/privacy).

 - Any local image files are hosted on [Cloudflare Pages](https://pages.cloudflare.com) alongside the rest of the site.
 Cloudflare's [privacy policy](https://www.cloudflare.com/privacypolicy/) applies.

+- I use Google ReCAPTCHA to protect the contact form.
+ReCAPTCHA is subject to Google's [privacy policy](https://policies.google.com/privacy?hl=en).

 ## Licensing